How to Clean a Paintball Gun

 For this particular step, you'll be happy you have the tools needed to clean small areas.
 Your paintball gun has dozens of small nooks and crannies that you wouldn't be able to reach otherwise.
 Still, many areas will likely need a squeegee or paintball swab to clean.

+Make sure your tools are the ones you need for your job.
 This is a good time to use that toothbrush you laid out earlier, or your barrel swab.
 If you use cotton swabs (or any sort of towel), make sure you aren't leaving small fibers behind.
 Using warm water can also help to get rid of the grime, but make sure that you thoroughly dry the parts after!

 Hopper and Magazine Maintenance